 Considers the client’s context, identity, environment, experiences, values and beliefs to enhance understanding of what the client is communicating

-Reflects or summarizes what the client communicated to ensure clarity and understanding
+Reflects or summarizes what the client is communicating to ensure clarity and understanding

 Recognizes and inquires when there is more to what the client is communicating